 Types of stem cell transplants

 For this reason, doctors try to use a patient’s own stem cells as much as possible.
 This is called an autologous transplant.
-If the stem cells come from the patient themselves, the chance of rejection is very small.
+If the stem cells come from the patient, the chance of rejection is very small.

-In order to use an autologous transplant, the patient must have their stem cells removed, or harvested, before beginning cancer treatments because chemotherapy and radiation can harm stem cells.
-The stem cells are then frozen using a process called cryopreservation and stored for use after cancer treatments.
+In order to use an autologous transplant, patients must have their stem cells removed, or harvested, before beginning cancer treatments, because chemotherapy and radiation can harm stem cells.
+The stem cells are then frozen using a process called cryopreservation, which stores them for use after cancer treatments.
 Once the cancer is in remission, the stem cells can be thawed and given back to the patient.

 If a patient were unable to use his or her own stem cells, the best option would be to use the stem cells of an identical twin.
 This is called a syngeneic transplant.
 Syngeneic transplants are extremely rare.

 Because most people do not have an identical twin, patients often use a family member’s or an unknown donor’s stem cells.
 This is called an allogeneic transplant.
 A close relative of the patient, such as a brother or sister, has the best chance of being an HLA match.
 According to the American Cancer Society, only about 25 to 35 percent of patients have an HLA matched sibling.

 Oncologists turn to three sources of blood stem cells for transplant purposes.

 A bone marrow transplant (BMT) refers to the process of retrieving stem cells from the bone marrow.
 The cells are typically taken from the pelvic bone and sometimes from the breastbone.